craigbuckler/oldpines/src/pages/rooms/#index.md

 priority: 0.9
 ---

 Each of our seven restful and comfortable rooms has a view of the hotel gardens.
-The front-facing rooms also have views of the Ben Nevis mountain range.
+The front-facing rooms also have views of Scotland's Ben Nevis mountain range.

 All our rooms offer: